Frequently asked questions

 What is equity?

-What does Anti-Social Behaviour mean?
+What does Unacceptable Behaviour mean?

 Does it need to be by the Applicant?

-What are Priority Bands?
+What are Preference Bands?

 • A Ceredigion Social Housing tenant occupying an adapted property for which they have no need